pratiksha-sawant/MusicToneAnalyzer/README.md

 # Installation
 ****************************************
-•	pandas
+•	pip install pandas

-•	numpy
+•	pip install numpy

-•	matplotlib
+•	pip install matplotlib

-•	seaborn
+•	pip install seaborn

-•	sklearn
+•	pip install sklearn

-•	nltk
+•	pip install nltk

-•	regex
+•	pip install regex

-•	joblib
+•	pip install joblib

-•	wordcloud
+•	pip install wordcloud

-•	googletrans
+•	pip install googletrans

 # Heroku deployment
 ****************************************
-pip install gunicorn
+• pip install gunicorn

+### Steps

 •	create a Procfile which consists of web: gunicorn api.<filename>:<main webapp function>

 •	create a requirements.txt i.e. list of all the packages which needs to be installed

-Note for nltk create a separate file name 'nltk.txt' and list all the nltk packages used in the webapp
+•	*note for nltk create a separate file name 'nltk.txt' and list all the nltk packages used in the webapp*

 •	create a application on heroku and link it with the git repository